 Some density + thickness combination examples

-A rule of thumb is that higher density means you can get enough support with less thickness.
-But a 2 inch topper with a low density really won’t provide much support and could be too soft.
+A rule of thumb is that higher density means you can get more support with less thickness.
+However, a one inch topper with a low density won’t provide as much support and could be too soft.

-- It’s a naturally soft and comfortable material.
+- A naturally soft and comfortable material.

-- It’s durable, often lasting for many years.
+- Durable, often lasting for many years.